• Skip to main content

 chocolate trifle method

-It really is hard to pick the perfect dessert for your Christmas festivities.
+It really is hard to pick the perfect chocolate dessert – there are so many to pick from!

 The things that make this one stand out, though, as a candidate for the perfect Christmas dessert are: